rydens/multiuser/README.md

 terminals.
 It just makes things look fancy.

 ## `announce`
 This magical thing is a program...
-THAT WRITES A PROGRAM.
+THAT FREAKIN' WRITES A PROGRAM.

+*Whoo Hoo*

 It writes an `announcement` program, and all it does right now is make a file that prints the message, then asks if you want it deleted.
 It only works for the person that runs it as of now.

 ## `exannounce`
 An example of the `announcement` file that would be created with